top of page

 greetly features1.jpg

-Upon arrival, visitors check themselves in. through the digital kiosk.
+Upon arrival, visitors check themselves in through the digital kiosk.

 Real-time notification alerts are sent to the host employee upon the visitor's check-in.